Troubleshooting Cloudflare 5XX errors

 - Find additional troubleshooting information on the Cloudflare Community ↗.

-- After a connection is established, the origin web server doesn't acknowledge (ACK) Cloudflare's resource request within 90 seconds.
+- After a connection is established, the origin web server does not acknowledge (ACK) Cloudflare's resource request within 90 seconds.

-- (Most common cause) Cloudflare IP addresses ↗ are rate limited or blocked in .htaccess, iptables, or firewalls.
-Confirm your hosting provider allows Cloudflare IP addresses.
+- Cloudflare IP addresses ↗ are rate limited or blocked in .htaccess, iptables, or firewalls.
+Confirm your hosting provider allows Cloudflare IP addresses (most common cause).

 - An overloaded or offline origin web server drops incoming requests.